Turn your Dream Admit into Reality

 Work Experience0–3 years

-While work experience is not mandatory, applicants with relevant internships or professional finance experience have a competitive edge in the admissions process.
+While work experience is not required, applicants with internships or professional experience in UCSD finance, corporate finance, or UCSD investment banking gain an edge.

 International Student Representation and Networking Opportunities

-The program has a strong international student presence, typically comprising 50% or more of the class.
-The STEM designation makes UCSD particularly attractive to international applicants, offering extended work authorization in the U.S.
+The program has a strong international student population—typically 50% or more of the class.
+Because it’s STEM-designated, the UCSD Master of Finance program is especially attractive to international students, offering up to 36 months of OPT in the U.S.

 UC San Diego MS Finance Rankings & Recognition

-The UC San Diego MS Finance program, offered by the Rady School of Management, is consistently recognized among the top finance programs in the U.S. and globally.
-Its strong focus on quantitative finance, financial analytics, and data-driven decision-making has earned it a reputation for excellence among employers and industry leaders.
+The UC San Diego MS Finance program, offered through the Rady School of Management, is consistently ranked among the top finance programs in the U.S. and globally.
+Thanks to its strong focus on quantitative finance, financial analytics, and data-driven decision-making, it has earned a solid reputation among both employers and academics.

 Global and U.S. Rankings of UCSD’s MS Finance Program